godiard/help-activity/source/how_to_help.rst

 ::

- git clone gitorious@git.sugarlabs.org:help/mainline.git
+ git clone git@github.com:godiard/help-activity.git

 You can install it in your Sugar development environment doing: ::

- cd mainline
+ cd help-activity
  ./setup.py dev

 and, when you are ready, to populate your Help pages ::

  make html

-You can modify any .rst file in ~/mainline/source/ directory or the images in the ~/mainline/source/images/ directory.
+You can modify any .rst file in ~/help-activity/source/ directory or the images in the ~/help-activity/source/images/ directory.

 To create the new HTML files you only need do: ::

- cd mainline
+ cd help-activity
  make html

 If you see an error indicating that HTML cannot be built, the most likely cause is that ``python-sphinx`` is missing.